MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.10.1 Calendar list of events extended.

 A tester should tap a button labeled 'Show all' in a day in the app calendar, which will prove the functionality of this feature.

+#### 4.2.10.2 Mobile Tilting Functionality

+A tester should load the app onto a mobile phone and turn the screen sideways.

+#### 4.2.10.3 Desktop Calendar Item Zooming

+A tester will hover their desktop mouse over a calender item to test for the description window to appear.

 ### 4.2.11 Group Communication 1: Message Chat